Forgive Us All: Development and financing

 Forgive Us All was written and directed by Jordana Stott, marking her directorial debut.
 Her husband Lance Giles served as co-producer alongside Jared Connon, who also served as production manager.
 Stott is an Australian who studied film at Bond University.
 After meeting Giles, the couple decided to produce a feature film.
 To generate funding Stott and Giles established a ready-made meal company called Youfoodz in Brisbane in 2012.
-By the time they sold the company to HelloFresh in 2021, Youfoodz was worth A$125 million and had over a thousand time.
+By the time they sold the company to HelloFresh in 2021, Youfoodz was worth A$125 million.
 During that period, Stott honed her film-making skills by producing over 30 television advertisements.

 The couple invested NZ$10 million of their own money into producing Forgive Us All.
 The film production did not receive any funding from banks, studios or other investors.

 Writing

 According to Giles, Stott's script was inspired by the couple's frequent outdoor holiday excursions in the Queenstown area in Central Otago.
 After selling their food company, the couple moved to the Queenstown area, acquiring a lifestyle block in Gibbston.
 Giles described the film as a blend of several genres including neo-Western, action and drama.

 During an interview with Screen Hub, Giles described Forgive Us All as a "western/horror that challenges moral complexities of survival and has a strong female redemption narrative at its core".
 She said that the film would explore themes such as motherhood, redemption and hope.
 The 2023 Hollywood labor disputes allowed the producers more time to work on their script and accumulate resources.